-- communicate clearly, concisely and correctly in the written, spoken, and visual form that fulfills the purpose and meets the needs of the audience; - interact with others in groups and teams, use critical thinking skills to evaluate and solve problems, communicate confidently in a variety of situations, and demonstrate technological fluency; - analyze and resolve software-related problems through the application of systematic approaches; - analyze and define the specifications of a system based on user requirements; - analyze, design, develop, implement, maintain, and integrate a variety of application programs; - apply knowledge of the design, modeling, and implementation of a database; - apply knowledge of connectivity issues to support the development and maintenance of application systems; - use relevant methodologies to develop applications; - apply principles of project management; - participate as an effective individual and member of a team; - interpret, produce, and present work-related documents and information effectively and accurately; - identify and implement strategies to improve job performance and promote personal and professional growth; - show a basic understanding of business concepts; - utilize effective communication and interpersonal skills; - employ generic skills for personal and professional growth; - show an awareness of ethical issues within a multicultural and global business environment; - describe technologies and techniques that can be used to reduce the impact of computer systems on the environment; - participate in society as an informed citizen and pursue an enriched professional and personal life through life-long learning. - In addition to the skills attained as a Computer Programmer Analyst, students will have reliably consolidated their computing, business, generic, and interpersonal skills through the completion of a major team project. - Curriculum objectives are achieved through a combination of lectures, labs, practical assignments, and co-op placements.
+- communicate clearly, concisely and correctly in the written, spoken, and visual form that fulfills the purpose and meets the needs of the audience; - interact with others in groups and teams, use critical thinking skills to evaluate and solve problems, communicate confidently in a variety of situations, and demonstrate technological fluency; - analyze and resolve basic software-related problems through the application of systematic approaches; - participate in analyzing and defining the specification of a system based on user requirements; - develop, debug, and modify program code to design specifications; - apply basic knowledge of the design, modeling, and implementation of a database; - apply basic knowledge of connectivity issues to support the development and maintenance of application systems; - use relevant methodologies to develop program code; - participate as an effective individual and member of a team; - interpret, produce, and present work-related documents and information effectively and accurately; - identify and implement strategies to improve job performance and promote personal and professional growth; - show a basic understanding of business concepts; - utilize effective communication and interpersonal skills; - employ generic skills for personal and professional growth; - show an awareness of ethical issues within a multicultural and global business environment: - describe technologies and techniques that can be used to reduce the impact of computer systems on the environment; - participate in society as an informed citizen and pursue an enriched professional and personal life through life-long learning.

+Curriculum objectives are achieved through a combination of lectures, labs, practical assignments, and co-op placements.
 Program Learning Outcomes are geared towards developing the skills necessary to design, develop, implement and audit computerized information systems, and toward developing initiative and self motivation.